Robinpig/Note/docs/CS/CN/TCP.md

 > There is an exception to this rule.
 > Berkeley-derived implementations will initiate a new incarnation of a connection that is currently in the TIME_WAIT state if the arriving SYN has a sequence number that is ‘‘greater than’’ the ending sequence number from the previous incarnation.

+The timer is set to 1 minute (Net/3 uses an MSL of 30 seconds) when the connection enters the TIME_WAIT state and when it expires, the TCP control block and Internet PCB are deleted, allowing that socket pair to be reused.

 orphan connection(use close) FIN_WAIT2 timeout tcp_fin_timeout s

 ```shell